albar965/littlenavmap-manual/src/en/MENUS.rst

 See more about this in chapter :doc:`CUSTOMPROCEDURE`.

-The button ``Show Arrival Procedures`` jumps directly to :doc:`SEARCHPROCS` where you can view and select a STAR or an approache.
+The button ``Show Arrival Procedures`` jumps directly to :doc:`SEARCHPROCS` where you can view and select a STAR or an approach.

 .. _edit-flight-plan-on-map: